Blog-NeedHomeCare

 The information gleaned from the above activities is critical for you and your loved one’s healthcare provider.
 Be sure to share your assessment results with a trusted professional.
 No matter the outcome, try to remain positive.

-Next Steps:
+Next Steps

 Once you’ve assessed the level of care needed, if it hasn’t been done so already, it’s time to bring other family members into the equation.
 The demands of elder care are never easy, but adding relatives into the equation who may be hundreds of miles away make it even more challenging.
-You can also consider respite care in New York to give you a well-deserved break to recharge.
+You can also consider respite care to give you a well-deserved break to recharge.

 Fortunately, there are strategies to decrease the burden of long-distance caregiving.